mouroz/tp-final-distribuida/README.md

 [English](README.md)
 [Portuguese](README_PT.md)

-# How to run
+# How to Execute
+## Dependencies

+Certify that you have python > 3.10 and pip, conda or mamba installed on the system

 First make sure you have the correct dependencies.
-Inside the root folder of the project:
+Inside the root folder of the project, run:

 ```
 pip install -r requirements # When using pip